Robbie Gould: 2020 season

-In Week 12 against the Los Angeles Rams, Gould hit the 42-yard game winning field goal during the 23–20 win.
-Gould was named the NFC Special Teams Player of the Week for his performance in Week 12.
+During Week 12 against the Los Angeles Rams, Gould hit the 42-yard game winning field goal in the 23–20 road victory.
+He was named the NFC Special Teams Player of the Week for his performance.

 On December 30, 2020, Gould and the 49ers agreed to a two-year, $7.25 million extension.
 He was placed on the reserve/COVID-19 list by the team on the same day, and activated on January 14, 2021.
 Gould finished the 2020 season converting 36 of 38 extra point tries and 19 of 23 field goal tries.

 2021 season

 On October 5, 2021, Gould was placed on injured reserve after suffering a groin injury before Week 4.
 He was activated on November 6.

-In Week 18 against the Los Angeles Rams, Gould had to take over punting duties in addition to kicking duties after punter Mitch Wishnowsky suffered a concussion in the first half of the game.
-He punted twice for 90 yards and made two field goals, including the game-winner in overtime, to help the 49ers win 27-24 and clinch a playoff berth.
+In the regular-season finale against the Los Angeles Rams, Gould had to take over punting duties in addition to kicking duties after punter Mitch Wishnowsky suffered a concussion in the first half of the game.
+Gould punted twice for 90 yards and made two field goals, including the game-winner in overtime, to help the 49ers win 27–24 and clinch a playoff berth.
 For his performance, Gould was named NFC Special Teams Player of the Week.
-In the 2021 season, Gould converted 39 of 40 extra point attempts and 20 of 23 field goal attempts.
+In the 2021 season, he converted 39 of 40 extra point attempts and 20 of 23 field goal attempts.

-In the NFC Divisional Round of the playoffs, Gould kicked the game-winning 45-yard field goal as time expired to upset the top-seeded Green Bay Packers 13–10, and advance the 49ers to the NFC Championship Game.
+During the Divisional Round, Gould kicked the game-winning 45-yard field goal as time expired to upset the top-seeded Green Bay Packers 13–10 on the road and advance the 49ers to the NFC Championship Game.
 This put Gould at a perfect 20-for-20 on field goal attempts in the playoffs for his career.